-Clear information on connecting other devices without dedicated clients
+- Clear information on connecting other devices without dedicated clients

-VyprVPN is a Swiss virtual private network (VPN) service with endpoints in more than 70 countries and with two different paid-for subscription tiers.
+Golden Frog’s VyprVPN is a Swiss virtual private network (VPN) service with endpoints in more than 70 countries.
 It has a good range of security features and clients, plus support and documentation for plenty of devices and operating systems.

 Related: Best VPN

 VyprVPN – Features and usability

-Other settings include your choice of connection protocol and – for premium users – an obfuscated Chameleon mode that endeavours to hide the fact you’re using a VPN, tailored for use in countries with restrictive national internet connections, such as China, or on local networks that attempt to deter their users from concealing their traffic.
+Other settings include a choice of connection protocol and an obfuscated Chameleon mode that tries to hide the fact you’re using a VPN, for use in countries with restrictive internet connections such as China, or on local networks that attempt to deter their users from concealing their traffic.
 This was once only available on Vypr’s discontinued Premium tier, but is now provided to all subscribers.

 VyprVPN – Performance